25 eco-friendly Christmas tips

 You may find other suppliers by searching on the internet.

 Let your imagination run wild.
 Homemade craft items or food can be a refreshing and creative alternative to high-street or online purchases.
 Giving your promise to do something nice will probably be seen as special too.

 Why spend if you don’t have to?
+Pledge to do something nice instead.
 Free Christmas Gift Cheques are a lovely way of making your time the thing that counts.

 A turkey on the table doesn’t have to be a seasonal inevitability.
 Here are some festive food tips to help you shop and cook for a planet-friendly feast.

 11. Vegetarian recipes

 Why not cut the meat this Christmas, or cook vegetarian for Boxing Day and over the rest of the festive break?
 According to the Soil Association "food is the single most important, everyday way for people to reduce their own environmental impact".